The content contained herein has been ported to a more user friendly documentation site at https://nb.lsst.io.

 This note is intended to help people just coming to the JupyterLab environment for the first time.
 I will cover data access, user environments, authentication, and brief discussion on getting started in notebooks.

 Currently access is restricted to those IPs on the allowed list.
 At the moment, this is only addresses in the Tucson/AURA network.
-However, others may gain access via the NCSA hosted VPN.
+However, others may gain access via the NCSA hosted VPN using the AnyConnect VPN client.
 Follow instructions in the “Logging into the NCSA VPN” section of the PDAC wiki.

 Whether logging in via direct connection or through the VPN, you will need to provide your NCSA Kerberos credentials (the username/password you use to log on to lsst-dev).